-- 5.3.1.
-Restricted Stock Units.
-Notwithstanding Section 5.1 above, a Participant's deferrals into this Plan of Restricted Stock Units shall remain subject to any and all forfeiture, "clawback" or similar restrictive covenants or terms and conditions under the applicable equity incentive plan under which such Restricted Stock Units were initially granted. - 5.3.2.
-Company Contribution Account.
-Notwithstanding Sections 5.2 above, Participant shall forfeit all amounts in the Company Contribution Account (and none of such amounts shall be distributed pursuant to Section 6 below) if the Administrator elects to terminate Participant's rights to those amounts upon the occurrence of the following events: - (a) the Participant's employment or service is terminated for Cause; or - (b) the Participant, directly or indirectly, enters into the employment of, owns any interest in, or engages or participates in (individually or as an officer, director, shareholder, consultant, partner, member, joint venturer, agent, equity owner, distributor or in any other capacity whatsoever) any company, corporation or business in the direct selling or multi-level marketing industry (including any subsidiary or affiliate thereof) that operates in any territory where the Company or any of its affiliates or subsidiaries engages in business;
+(b) at any time (i) during employment with the Company or (ii) within one year following Separation from Service unless the Participant has been employed for twenty years or has attained the age of sixty prior to his or her Separation from Service, the Participant, directly or indirectly, enters into the employment of, owns any interest in, or engages or participates in (individually or as an officer, director, shareholder, consultant, partner, member, joint venturer, agent, equity owner, distributor or in any other capacity whatsoever) any company, corporation or business in the direct selling or multi-level marketing industry (including any subsidiary or affiliate thereof) that operates in any territory where the Company or any of its affiliates or subsidiaries engages in business.

-DISTRIBUTION OF BENEFITS
+ARTICLE 6 DISTRIBUTION OF BENEFITS

-6.1.
+- 6.1.
 Separation From Service.
-A Participant who incurs a Separation from Service with the Company and all Affiliates for any reason other than death or Disability is entitled to distribution of amounts vested and credited to his Account at the time and in the manner provided in Section 6.5.

-6.2.
-Disability.

-- (a) Plan Years Prior to 2015.
-In regard to amounts attributable to Plan Years prior to 2015, a Participant who separates from service with the Company or an Affiliate due to Disability and who has satisfied all of the covenants, conditions and promises contained in this Plan (to the extent applicable) is entitled to a distribution of amounts vested and credited to his Account as provided in Section 6.5.
-Subject to Section 6.5, the payments attributable to Plan Years prior to 2015 may commence as of his date of Separation from Service due to Disability. - (b) Plan Years On or After 2015.
-In regard to amounts attributable to Plan Years commencing on or after 2015, a Participant experiences a Disability and who has satisfied all of the covenants, conditions and promises contained in this Plan (to the extent applicable) is entitled to a distribution of amounts vested and credited to his Account as provided in Section 6.5.
-Subject to Section 6.5, the payments attributable to Plan Years commencing on or after 2015 may commence as of the date of the Participant's Disability.
+A Participant who incurs a Separation from Service with the Company and all Affiliates for any reason other than death or Disability is entitled to distribution of amounts vested and credited to his Account at the time and in the manner provided in Section 6.5. - 6.2.
+Disability Retirement.
+A Participant who separates from service with the Company or an Affiliate due to Disability and who has satisfied all of the covenants, conditions and promises contained in this Plan (to the extent applicable) is entitled to a distribution of amounts vested and credited to his Account as provided in Section 6.5.
+Subject to Section 6.5, the payments may commence as of his date of Separation from Service due to Disability.